Alcoholism: History

-The term, Dipsomania was coined by German physician C. W. Hufeland in 1819 before it was superseded by alcoholism.
-That term now has a more specific meaning.
-The term alcoholism was first used by Swedish physician Magnus Huss in an 1852 publication to describe the systemic adverse effects of alcohol.

 Alcohol has a long history of use and misuse throughout recorded history.
 Biblical, Egyptian and Babylonian sources record the history of abuse and dependence on alcohol.
 In some ancient cultures alcohol was worshiped and in others, its misuse was condemned.
 Excessive alcohol misuse and drunkenness were recognized as causing social problems even thousands of years ago.

+In 1647 a Greek monk named Agapios was the first to document that chronic alcohol misuse was associated with toxicity to the nervous system and body which resulted in a range of medical disorders such as seizures, paralysis and internal bleeding.
 However, the defining of habitual drunkenness as it was then known as and its adverse consequences were not well established medically until the 18th century.

-In 1647 a Greek monk named Agapios was the first to document that chronic alcohol misuse was associated with toxicity to the nervous system and body which resulted in a range of medical disorders such as seizures, paralysis, and internal bleeding.
+In 1784, Benjamin Rush emphasises substance as a causal agent.
+From the mid-19th century onwards, the bivariate model gradually gained acceptance, taking into account both the substance and the person.
+From the 1970s onwards, the triangle model became the norm, incorporating the substance, the person and the social context.

+The term dipsomania was coined by German physician C. W. Hufeland in 1819 before it was superseded by alcoholism.
+That term now has a more specific meaning.
+The term alcoholism was first used by Swedish physician Magnus Huss in an 1852 publication to describe the systemic adverse effects of alcohol.

 In the 1910s and 1920s, the effects of alcohol misuse and chronic drunkenness boosted membership of the temperance movement and led to the prohibition of alcohol in many countries in North America and the Nordic countries, nationwide bans on the production, importation, transportation, and sale of alcoholic beverages that generally remained in place until the late 1920s or early 1930s; these policies resulted in the decline of death rates from cirrhosis and alcoholism.
 In 2005, alcohol dependence and misuse was estimated to cost the US economy approximately 220 billion dollars per year, more than cancer and obesity.